WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 This project helps with reproducibility in the field of Bioinformatics.
 For more details see [BioNix project](student-bionix).

 ## Potential Projects that are dependent on various factors

+### Quantum Computing in Bioinformatics - Research - Data Science, Software Engineering

+This project is looking to create foundational knowledge of quantum computing in bioinformatics.
+For more details see [Quantum Computing in Bioinformatics project](students-quantum).

+### Flux - Research - Software Engineering

+This project helps with the current work around automated processing of images from microscopes to the High Performance Compute.
+For more details see [Flux project](students-flux).

 ### Immunology Web Application - Research - Full-Stack